 1. Decide Who The Marriage Is Not Working For

-If the marriage is not working for one spouse and the other is happy, divorce should be put on the back burner.
-Marriage is a relationship like many others, and it needs both partners to be happy and willing to put in the effort and time to make it work.
+If the marriage is not working for one spouse and the other is happy, then divorce should be put on the back burner.
+Marriage is a relationship and, like any other relationship, and it needs both partners to be happy and willing to put in the effort and time to make it work.
 Both you and your spouse need to be completely honest about what each of you wants.
-If both decide they are not happy with the relationship, it means the marriage is not working, and divorce should be discussed.
+If both decide they are not happy with the relationship, then it means the marriage is not working and divorce can be discussed.

 2. Don't Get Involved With Other People